tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 The build process from the Git repo to the deployed website took about 10 minutes, but tech writers didn't need to do anything during that time.
 After you typed a few commands in your terminal (merging with the `gamma` or `production` branch locally and then pushing out the update to origin), the deployment process kicked off and ran all by itself.

 The first day in launching our new system, a team had to publish 40 new pages of documentation.
-Had we still been in Hippo, this would have taken several hours.
+Had we still been in Hippo, this would have taken several hours to publish.
 Even more painful, their release timeframe was an early morning, pre-dawn hour, so the team would have had to publish 40 pages in Hippo CMS at around 4 am to 6 am, copying and pasting the HTML frantically to meet the release push and hoping they didn't screw anything up.

-Instead, with the new process, the writer just merged her development branch into the `production` branch and pushed the update to the repo.
+Instead, with the new process, the writer just merged her `development` branch into the `production` branch and pushed the update to the repo.
 Ten minutes later, all 40 pages were live on the site.
 She was floored!
-We knew this was the beginning of a new chapter in our team's processes.
-We felt like a huge burden had been lifted off our shoulders.
+We knew this was the beginning of a new chapter in the team's processes.
+We all felt like a huge publishing burden had been lifted off our shoulders.

 ## Challenges we faced